 In an era of budget-conscious federal military spending, the Congress-mandated Defense Base Realignment and Closure Act (BRAC) called for changes to two military installations in New Jersey.
 To combined these installations into a fully renovated joint-base required a new state-of-the-art consolidated logistics and training facility.
 The New Jersey Department of Military and Veteran Affairs spearheaded this operation.

-Conti constructed the new LEED Silver qualified joint logistics, maintenance and training facility for Joint Base McGuire-Dix-Lakehurst in full compliance with BRAC requirements.
+Conti Federal constructed the new LEED Silver qualified joint logistics, maintenance and training facility for Joint Base McGuire-Dix-Lakehurst in full compliance with BRAC requirements.
 This 110,000-square-foot facility contains two multipurpose classrooms and 16 work bays for training and maintaining vehicles and equipment.
 Construction of the facility involved permanent masonry with a sloped standing seam roof, concrete floors, energy-efficient mechanical and electrical equipment and an emergency backup natural gas-driven power generator.

-At project closeout, Conti had paved 73,000 square yards of concrete and 26,000 square yards of asphalt, installed all facility utilities and owner-furnished equipment and constructed water treatment and water booster systems.
-In addition to self-performing these tasks, Conti also managed 24 subcontractors, juggling overlapping schedules throughout the project.
+At project closeout, Conti Federal had paved 73,000 square yards of concrete and 26,000 square yards of asphalt, installed all facility utilities and owner-furnished equipment and constructed water treatment and water booster systems.
+In addition to self-performing these tasks, Conti Federal also managed 24 subcontractors, juggling overlapping schedules throughout the project.

 Conti provided over 60 value-engineering proposals early on, resulting in more than $1.5 million in total cost savings.